measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `url` is the URL we're measuring and `status` is either `accessible` or `blocking`.

-- `"task_terminated"`: This event is emitted when you attempt to extract events from the task queue, but the task is not running anymore (i.e. it's the equivalent of `EOF` for the task queue).
+- `"task_terminated"`: (object) This event is emitted when you attempt to extract events from the task queue, but the task is not running anymore (i.e. it's the equivalent of `EOF` for the task queue).
 The related JSON is like:

 ```JSON
 {